 -

-What do you hope to do after this Bachelor in Tourism and Hospitality Management?
+What do you hope to do after this Bachelor in Hospitality (Tourism Management and Hotel Management Tracks)?

 After this Bachelor, I would like to do a Master in Event Management to acquire the necessary skills in event tourism.
 My professional project is not yet totally defined, and I don’t know exactly what job I want to do.
 However, I know the areas that interest me – tourism, marketing, communications, events – so I would like to find a job in which these sectors are combined.